pgonzaleznetwork/HappySoup.io/README.md

 * Your session id cookie
 * The Salesforce domain you used.
 This will help you quickly log in the next time you use the app.

+**Third Party Apps/Providers**

+Happy Soup uses the following software:

+* Heroku Redis: Used to store your session and to process all the jobs that are submitted to the app.
+* Logentries: Logging and monitoring software.
+Logs are stored for 7 days and some logs may include the names of your metadata.
+For example, when submitted a job to see the usage of a custom field, the custom field name is appended to the URL.
+This URL will be in the logs for a maximum of 7 days.

 ## Your Rights